-Bake up an easy skillet apple crisp topped with caramel and ice cream
+Bake up an easy skillet apple crisp topped with caramel sauce and vanilla ice cream.
+This is the perfect make-ahead dessert to enjoy all fall season.

 This skillet apple crisp is so easy - anyone can make it!
-All you do is place a layer of apples in a cast iron skillet, then top it with a delicious crumble.
+All you have to do is place a layer of apples in a cast iron skillet and then top it with a delicious crumble.

 Another great thing about this apple skillet dessert is that it's super simple to transport.
 This would be a great dish to bring over for a fall bonfire or Thanksgiving dinner.